bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Mostly Cloudy
+- Partly Cloudy
-- 75% humidity
+- 73% humidity
-- 7 mph wind
+- 4 mph wind
-- 79% cloud cover
+- 41% cloud cover
 - 31 AQI 🟩
 - 0.65 inches of snow and 0.03 inches of rain expected in the next 48 hours